-The Victorian and Edwardian houses on the housing estate where I grew up in the early 1900s were rented, almost certainly like all the other housing estates that were springing up all over England at that time.
+The Victorian and Edwardian houses on the housing estate where I grew up in the early 1900s were rented, almost certainly like all the other Victorian-style housing estates that were springing up all over England at that time.
 Although Queen Victoria had recently died, so that strictly speaking I grew up in Edwardian times, the building style was still Victorian.

-Rents were probably between 12 and 13 shillings a week - with 20 shillings to the pound.
-This estimate comes from the book Round about a pound a week which gives a great deal of detail on how London's very poor lived in effective slums at that time.
-An aside compares their rents with those of the newer properties - i.e. the modern housing estates - on the outskirts of London, which were 13 shillings a week.
+The estimate comes from the book Round about a pound a week which gives a great deal of detail on how London's very poor lived in effective slums at that time.
+An aside compares their rents with those of the newer properties - i.e. the modern, still Victorian-style, housing estates - on the outskirts of London.
+These rents were quoted as 13 shillings a week.

 The menfolk were in jobs of types that have largely disappeared today with the development of technolog.
 The 1911 census for the Huxley estate in Edmonton shows neither unskilled straight labourers nor white collar workers.
 Rather, it shows men in between the two: blue collar workers working in trades which required levels of experience and responsibility.
 My mother's father was, at various stages of his life, an ambulance driver and a labour master at the Edmonton workhouse; and the man next door spent his working life painting the thin lines which were, for some reason, regarded as a requirement along the centre-backs of the mudguards of bicycles.